Can world manage hunger crisis? Add food costs to the challenges.

 Indeed, the WFP has been one of the major beneficiaries of the deal, with the organization procuring about 600,000 metric tons of grains for its operations in a number of countries, including Afghanistan, Ethiopia, and Somalia.

-But now the agreement appears to be on shaky ground; Russia is threatening to pull out if it doesn’t reap more benefits for its own food and fertilizer producers.
+But now the agreement appears to be on shaky ground; Turkish president Recep Tayyip Erdogan announced Wednesday that the deal had been extended for two months, but its future remains uncertain: Russia is threatening to pull out if it doesn’t reap more benefits for its own food and fertilizer producers.

-Ukraine says that the last two grain shipments protected by last year’s deal will leave its ports this week.

 “Russia must stop holding global food security hostage to its cynical power plays and profit-taking,” Robert Wood, the deputy U.S. ambassador to the U.N., said before a Security Council session that discussed the grain deal on Monday.